annogen/SuRE_Expression_Plots/README.md

 ```
 bash plot.bash [OPTIONS]
 OPTIONS:
-  -s: column name for position of SNPs in the normlised file
+  -s: column name for position of SNPs in the normlised file [required]
-  -v: column name for variable defining the mutation type (REF=0, ALT=1, ALT=2 etc) in the normlised file
+  -v: column name for variable defining the mutation type (REF=0, ALT=1, ALT=2 etc) in the normlised file [required]
-  -st: column name for start of a fragment in the normlised file
+  -st: column name for start of a fragment in the normlised file [required]
-  -en: column name for end of a fragment in the normlised file
+  -en: column name for end of a fragment in the normlised file [required]
   -l: column name for library name in the normlised file
   -t: temp directory
   -C: Chromosome of interest [required]